Home

 What should a business budget include?

 In order to create a corporate budget, you’ll need to include all of the most important budget categories and other elements.
 If you have a previous year’s finances to refer to, that can be helpful for projecting your needs for the coming year.
-Use the following list to get started.
+Here's a quick checklist to help you build a budget:

 Gather the right information

-1. Add up all of your income sources so you know how much capital you have to work with.
+Start by calculating your revenue.
+Make sure to include all income sources and payments so you know how much capital you have to work with.

 Learn more about creating a business budget and the different types of budgets your business could benefit from.